andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 - [x]  Supporting visualizations and key findings.

 ## 🎭 The 'Act' Phase

+### **Summary of Key Questions**:
+1. **How do annual members and casual riders use Cyclistic bikes differently?**
+    - Annual members and casual riders demonstrate distinct usage patterns with Cyclistic bikes.
+Annual members primarily rely on the service for shorter, routine commutes or transportation, evident in their shorter average ride lengths and distances, often peaking during typical work hours on weekdays.
+In contrast, casual riders tend to opt for longer, leisure-oriented trips, leading to longer average ride lengths and slightly greater distances, especially during weekends and late afternoons.
+While annual members exhibit stable and predictable demand patterns, reflecting a reliance on Cyclistic for daily transportation needs, casual riders display more variable usage, with fluctuations influenced by leisure and recreational activities.
+The choice of bike type also varies, with annual members favoring classic bikes for practical commuting, while casual riders prefer electric bikes for added convenience and comfort during their leisure rides.
+Despite seasonal fluctuations affecting both groups, casual riders' usage tends to be more influenced by weather conditions, peaking in warmer months for outdoor activities.
+2. **Why would casual riders buy Cyclistic annual memberships?**
+    - Casual riders might opt for Cyclistic annual memberships for several compelling reasons.
+Despite their leisure-oriented usage patterns, the convenience and potential cost savings of annual memberships could prove enticing, especially if they frequently utilize the bike-sharing service for commuting or transportation needs.
+Incentives such as discounts or additional benefits could further motivate casual riders to upgrade to annual memberships, enhancing their overall experience and providing added value beyond occasional leisure rides.
+Moreover, annual memberships offer benefits like consistent bike availability and priority access during peak hours, making them an attractive option for casual riders seeking convenience and reliability in their biking experience.
+Additionally, promotional discounts, exclusive perks, and flexible payment options could serve as effective incentives for casual riders to make the transition to annual memberships, highlighting the potential environmental and health benefits of regular biking while enhancing the overall appeal and value proposition of Cyclistic's membership program.
+3. **How can Cyclistic use digital media to influence casual riders to become members?**
+    - Cyclistic can effectively leverage digital media to encourage casual riders to become members through targeted marketing efforts and strategic messaging.
+By emphasizing the cost-effectiveness and convenience of annual memberships, tailored to individual usage patterns, the company can highlight the potential savings and benefits for frequent users.
+Personalized offers, such as discounts or rewards exclusive to members, can further incentivize casual riders to consider upgrading.
+Additionally, promoting the environmental and health benefits of bike-sharing through digital platforms can resonate with potential members, showcasing the positive impact of regular biking on both personal well-being and sustainability efforts.
+Utilizing targeted advertising campaigns on social media, search engines, and cycling-related websites, Cyclistic can reach casual riders with tailored messages that highlight the advantages of membership, such as access to exclusive features and priority bike availability.
+Email marketing can offer personalized offers and incentives to encourage casual riders to sign up, while partnerships with influencers or fitness bloggers can increase brand visibility and credibility among the target audience.
+By combining these digital media strategies with engaging content and limited-time promotions, Cyclistic can effectively influence casual riders to make the transition to membership status, fostering long-term engagement and loyalty within its biking community.

+### **Top 3 Recommendation**

+### **Optional Recommendation**

+### **Conclusion**

 ### Key Tasks
 - [x]  Create your portfolio.